homuler/MediaPipeUnityPlugin/README.md

 # If you've not installed OpenCV locally, you need to build OpenCV from sources for Desktop.
 python build.py build --desktop gpu --opencv=cmake -v

-# If FFmpeg is installed, you can build OpenCV with FFmpeg.
-python build.py build --desktop gpu --opencv=cmake --opencv_deps=ffmpeg -v

 # Build for Desktop with GPU disabled, and copy OpenCV shared libraries to `Packages`.
-# If you use Windows 10, you would run this command.
 python build.py build --desktop cpu --include_opencv_libs -v

 # Build for Desktop, Android, and iOS